Illustration of a man flexing burning muscles.

 Survey results showing that most naturally thin guys tend to lose weight after they finish bulking.

 When we surveyed our newsletter readers, 58% said they wanted to go back to eating less food.
 60% said they tended to lose weight after bulking.
-It’s normal for people with our body type to lose 5, 10, or even 15 pounds, depending on how much weight we gained while bulking.
+It’s normal for people with our body type to lose 5, 10, or even 15 pounds, depending on how much weight they gain while bulking.

 Seeing this happen over and over again in myself and thousands of others has led me to believe a couple of things: